 Many Alexandria families rely on nursing homes to care for their elderly loved ones.
 However, when nursing homes fail to meet their responsibilities, elderly residents with mental or physical disabilities may be vulnerable to abuse by nurses, nursing home staff, and management teams.

-If you experience or suspect abuse in a nursing home or assisted care facility, a personal injury attorney from Laborde Earles Injury Lawyers’ Alexandria team could help you protect yourself or your elderly family member.
-To quickly address neglect or abuse in a nursing home, it may be beneficial to hire a nursing home abuse lawyer in Alexandria from our team as soon as possible.
+If you experience or suspect abuse in a nursing home or assisted care facility, an Alexandria nursing home abuse lawyer from Laborde Earles Injury Lawyers could help you protect yourself or your elderly family member.
+To quickly address neglect or abuse in a nursing home, it may be beneficial to hire a personal injury attorney from our team as soon as possible.

-Damages You Can Collect in a Nursing Home Neglect Case
+Damages You May Collect in a Nursing Home Neglect Case

 Nursing home residents have a right to freedom from neglect and abuse.
 If you—or your Alexandria nursing home abuse attorney from our team—can demonstrate that a nursing home deviated from the acceptable standard of care, you may be able to recover damages.